symfony/symfony-docs/reference/forms/types/radio.rst

 ================

 Creates a single radio button.
 If the radio button is selected, the field will be set to the specified value.
-Radio buttons cannot be unchecked - The value only changes when another radio button with the same gets checked.
+Radio buttons cannot be unchecked - the value only changes when another radio button with the same name gets checked.

 The ``radio`` type isn't usually used directly.
 More commonly it's used internally by other types such as :doc:`choice</reference/forms/types/choice>`.